Eight Forest Lane

 Hot cross buns are a favourite Easter treat, from the day after Christmas when they hit the supermarket shelves, these sweet spiced bread rolls are enjoyed by everyone.

-• Yeast – dry yeast will make your dough light and fluffy, give it rise and give it that bready taste and texture
+• Yeast – dry yeast will make your dough light and fluffy, give it rise and give it that bready taste and texture.

 There are a few steps involved here, but just make sure you read through them all before starting to make sure you know what to expect next.

-2. Make the dough by mixing all the ingredients into the yeast mixture using a dough hook attachment on a stand mixer.
+Make the dough by gradually mixing all the ingredients into the yeast mixture using a dough hook attachment on a stand mixer.
 If you don’t have a stand mixer, then you are going to need a wooden spoon and some strong arms, motivation and persistence.

-6. Divide the dough into 12 pieces and place into a baking pan.
-Cover and set aside again for 20 minutes for the second rise.
+Once the dough has risen, punch down the dough, and turn onto a floured surface.
+Gently shape into a ball.
+Divide the dough into 12 pieces and shape each into ball.
+Place the dough balls evenly into a baking pan and cover and set aside again for 20-30 minutes for the second rise.

 • The milk needs to be warm but not hot otherwise this will kill the yeast.
-If you can hold your finger in the liquid without it feeling uncomfortable, then that’s about perfect
+If you can hold your finger in the liquid without it feeling uncomfortable, then that’s about perfect.

 • The dough will be quite sticky but you want to avoid adding in too much extra flour as this will alter the texture of the buns.
 Gently shape the dough using floured hands on a floured surface and sprinkle the dough with a little extra flour when handling it gets a bit too sticky.

 • The dough needs to rise in a warm, dry spot in order to rise correctly.
-During the warmer months here in Brisbane, I usually just put my bowl outside under the verandah in the shade as the air temp is warm enough (or just on the counter if my air con is not on).
+During the warmer months here in Brisbane, I usually just put my bowl outside under the veranda in the shade as the air temp is warm enough (or just on the counter if my air con is not on).
 In winter when this isn’t an option I like to preheat the oven to 100°C and then when ready for the rise turn it off and sit the bowl on the bottom shelf with the door open.

 • You know the buns are done when you tap the top of them and they sound hollow.
 This trick works for all bread recipes.

-Chocolate hot cross buns on a plateIf you do make this recipe, please be sure to leave a comment and rating below!
-And tag any of your creations on Instagram with #eightforestlane as I would love to see.
+If you do make this recipe, please be sure to leave a comment and ⭐⭐⭐⭐⭐ rating below!
+And tag any of your creations on Instagram with @eightforestlane as I would love to see.

 Chocolate Hot Cross Buns

-5 from 6 votes
+5 from 7 votes

 Print Pin Rate